 4. Managers get a clearer view of individual progress

 When we’re stuck in the day-to-day activities of our jobs, it can be hard to see progress.
 But short-term quarterly goals create a natural stopping point, allowing us to take stock of how far we have – or haven’t – come.
-Staying on top of goal success can help managers redirect people who are stalling in their progress and recognize those who are on track to celebrate big wins with their goals..
+Staying on top of goal success can help managers redirect people who are stalling in their progress and recognize those who are on track to celebrate big wins with their goals.

 5. Each person can build on their successes

 Mentally, it’s much easier to tackle a series of smaller goals than it is to achieve one big one.
 That’s one of the great things about quarterly goals.
-People can think about what they really want to accomplish in a year’s time, and then set four smaller goals that will get them there.
+People can think about what they really want to accomplish in a year’s time and then set four smaller goals that will get them there.

 If they are progressing more quickly than they originally planned, they can reach even higher with their end goal.
-If they’re not hitting their milestones, quarterly goals give them a chance to adjust at different points through the year.
+If they’re not hitting their milestones, quarterly goals give them a chance to adjust at different points throughout the year.
 That’s much more positive and productive than having nothing to show for their work come December.
 (We break this down further in our Definitive Guide to Setting Goals at Work.)

 6. The entire organization is empowered to think about development all year long

 When goals are woven into the fabric of everyday activities, development becomes an important part of your company culture.
 Quarterly goal setting keeps development top of mind for team members year round.
 It encourages them to think strategically about their careers and what they need to accomplish their personal goals.
-It also creates an opportunity for employees and managers to talk more openly about what success looks like for them and what they can do to grow in the coming months..
+It also creates an opportunity for employees and managers to talk more openly about what success looks like for them and what they can do to grow in the coming months.

 Go for the goal with WorkTango